Bubble (2005 film): Development and filming

 Steven Soderbergh and Coleman Hough wanted to do a film that involved a love triangle and a factory setting.
 As they realized the characters would be a focus of the story, they decided the other major element would be the film's setting.
-In her research on Midwestern factories, Coleman learned about a doll-parts factory in Belpre, Ohio.
+In her research on Midwestern factories, Hough learned about a doll-parts factory in Belpre, Ohio.
 Said Soderbergh, "It's one of the last three [doll-part factories] in the US; the rest have moved to China.
 And it was even better than I hoped.
 When we went to visit, it was even more surreal and bizarre than I could have imagined."

-Hough, location manager Carlos Moore and casting director Carmen Cuba scouted the area and got to know the locals, which led to the casting of nonprofessional actors.
+Hough, location manager Carlos Moore, and casting director Carmen Cuba scouted the area and got to know the locals, which led to the casting of nonprofessional actors.
 Debbie Doebereiner was cast when Cuba saw her working the drive-through window at a Parkersburg KFC.

 Filming took 18 days.
 Much of the actors' dialogue was improvisational.

+Soderberg noted (in the Director's Comments) that he often had the actors seated or in relatively static poses in order to reduce blocking, and hence, the demands on the actors.